Aboriginal means relating to a group of people native to a geographic region. These are the original inhabitants of a region.

 A transition is a type of change in the genetic code (mutation).
 Examples are A < -> G and C < -> T.

 The passage of genetic material from one generation to the next.

 A transversion is a type of change in the genetic code (mutation).
 Examples are A < -> C and G < -> T.

 Unique Event Polymorphisms are bascially rare mutations that occur so infrequently that they are considered to all come from a single, common ancestor.

 The most common Y-DNA haplotypes found in Europe’s most common Y-DNA haplogroup, R-M269.

-One of the two sex chromosomes, X and Y. X is the sex chromosome that is present in both sexes, singly in males and doubly in females.
+One of the two sex chromosomes, X and Y. Males receive a single X chromosome from their mother, while females receive an X chromosome from both their mother and their father.
+X is the sex chromosome that is present in both sexes, singly in males and doubly in females.